To learn how child support is calculated in Australia (how it works), check out the infographic and discussion below.

 The Costs of the Children measure increases with the incomes of the parents.

 The treatment of income in calculating the Costs of the Children is controversial.
-Cost inflation is excessive at medium to high income levels (see examples).
+Cost inflation becomes pronounced at medium to high income levels (see examples).

 3. Income Shares

-The calculation of income shares is an important calculation step.
+The calculation of income shares determines how the total costs are apportioned between parents.
 For each parent, an Income % is calculated as his or her Child Support Income divided by the Parents' Combined Child Support Income.

-• For example, if you make 60% of the combined income amount – your Income % is 60% – you must meet 60% of the Costs of the Children.
+- For example, if you earn 60% of the combined income, your Income % is 60% and you are expected to meet 60% of the Costs of the Children.

 4. Cost Shares

-When a parent has care of the child(ren), he or she gets credit meeting for child-rearing expenses.
-The % of the Costs of the Children for which you are credited is your Cost %.
+When a parent has care of the child(ren), they receive credit for meeting child-rearing expenses.
+The percentage of the Costs of the Children credited to you is your Cost %.

-Your Cost % is determined from your Care % using the Care and Cost Table (here).
+Your Cost % is derived from your Care % using the Care and Cost Table (here).

-• The Care % is the proportion of nights in a year for which you have custody of the child(ren).
+- The Care % is the proportion of nights in a year for which you have the child(ren).

 5. Calculation of Child Support

-To calculate child support, the final step is to multiply the Costs of the Children value by the difference between your Cost % and Income %.
+To calculate child support, the final step is to multiply the Costs of the Children by the difference between your Income % and your Cost %.

-• You receive child support if your Care % is > 35% and your Cost % > your Income %.
+- You receive child support if your Cost % exceeds your Income %.

-• You pay child support when your Care % < 65% and your Income % > your Cost %.
+- You pay child support if your Income % exceeds your Cost %.

-The Department of Human Services (DHS) is responsible for determining child support and notifying parties of how exactly much they must pay or are entitled to receive.
+Services Australia is responsible for determining child support and notifying parties of how much they must pay or are entitled to receive.

-An assessment contains an annual figure, an amount which must be paid each month, and the current balance.
-Assessments can be altered to account for special circumstances through a Change of Assessment review.
+An assessment contains an annual figure, a monthly amount, and a running balance.
+Assessments can be altered for special circumstances through a Change of Assessment review.